Case: Easy access to processing power for computational recommendation models

 Fast access to processing power

-SURFsara's Lisa compute cluster soon came to mind.
+SURF's compute cluster soon came to mind.
 "I was already using the Lisa cluster through an NWO project.
 But halfway through the year, our research group had already used up 98% of the allotted computing hours.
-So it's great that the EUR is now also purchasing computing time from SURFsara.
+So it's great that the EUR is now also purchasing computing time from SURF.
 If I need extra computing hours this can be arranged quickly and easily.
-All I have to do is email Marlon Domingus in EUR's Research Support Office.”
-Domingus coordinates the setup of the High Performance Computing (HPC) service.
-“The director of the University Library, Matthijs van Otegem, has enabled access to the High Performance Computing service,” says Domingus.
-“This year he is financing a pilot project to identify the demand for high-performance computing and to find out whether we can offer this service as standard to EUR's researchers.
-That way we'll know how many computing hours are required and which HPC systems will be used for computing.
-This first year has clearly been a learning curve.
-Initially we only offered the Lisa cluster, but now we also offer the national supercomputer Cartesius and recently the HPC Cloud as well.”
+All I have to do is email EUR's Research Support Office.”

-"So it's great that the EUR is now also purchasing computing time from SURFsara.
+"So it's great that the EUR is now also purchasing computing time from SURF.
 If I need extra computing hours this can be arranged quickly and easily."

 Getting started